gear-foundation/whitepaper/docs/features/engine.md

 - Substrate provides a robust security foundation, inheriting its features from the framework itself.
 Additionally, it allows customization of security mechanisms to cater to specific use cases.
 - Building upon pre-built core components within Substrate, Gear Protocol eliminates the need to start from scratch.
 This modular architecture simplifies integration of desired features, catering to your specific needs.
 - Leveraging Substrate's modular architecture, Gear Protocol tailors blockchains to specific needs.
 Upgrades are achieved seamlessly without hard forks, ensuring smooth transitions.
-- Gear Protocol can integrate with other Substrate-based chains and Polkadot, enabling effortless cross-chain communication and data exchange.
+- Gear Protocol can integrate with other Substrate-based chains, enabling effortless cross-chain communication and data exchange.
 - A thriving community offers ongoing resources, tutorials, and support.
-Notably, Gear's core developers actively contributed to Substrate and the Dotsama ecosystem, bringing invaluable expertise to Gear's development.
+Notably, Gear's core developers actively contributed to the Substrate ecosystem, bringing invaluable expertise to Gear's development.

 ## Wasm Virtual Machine